Pontiac Firebird (third generation): In media

-A modified 1982 third generation black Firebird Trans Am was designed and cast for the NBC made for television series Knight Rider (1982–1986) as the Knight Industries Two Thousand or KITT, and voiced by William Daniels.
+A modified 1982 third generation black Firebird Trans Am was designed and cast for the NBC television series Knight Rider (1982–1986) as the Knight Industries Two Thousand or KITT, and voiced by William Daniels.
 It also served as an evil doppelganger called the Knight Automated Roving Robot or KARR, voiced by Peter Cullen, and later by Paul Frees.
 For the reunion movie Knight Rider 2000, KITT underwent a makeover and became the "Knight Industries 4000," a vehicle resembling the Pontiac Banshee concept car, but it was actually built using a Dodge Stealth and not a Firebird Trans Am.

 A red 1982 third generation Firebird Trans Am appeared as the main protagonist's car in Data East's 1985 interactive movie video game Road Blaster.

 1983

 The Firebird remained basically unchanged from the previous model year.
 All automatic transmission Firebirds now received a T-handle shifter knob, and the shift indicator changed for the Automatic Overdrive 700-R4.
 Midyear, the L69 high output 305 cubic inch engine was introduced.
 This carbureted 190 hp V8 was virtually identical to the L69 engine in the Camaro Z28, but used a different air cleaner assembly (instead of the Camaro's dual-snorkel air cleaner, the Trans Am received yet another functional cold air intake, designed to utilize the bulged hood).

 The S/E Firebirds now received the H/O (High Output) version of the 2.8-liter V6 engine RPO LL1 This model also received color changes from the 1982 model year; the WS6 special performance package continued to be available on the S/E.

 The RPO "Y84" Recaro Edition Trans Am or "Recaro T/A", was revised for 1983.
 It was now built to the owner's tastes, including many more, or less options, and RPO "Y81" returned as the Recaro Edition Trans Am S/E without T-Tops.
 The LG4 was standard as was the WS6 package.
 The exterior remained virtually the same, except now the Firebird logo decals on the sail panels were replaced with gold-plated black and gold Firebird logo medallions.
 The interior now featured tan leather Recaro seats, carpeting, side panels, and the headliner.